fiza09/pupil/docs/dependencies-ubuntu18.md

 # Dependencies for Ubuntu 18.04 LTS

 This setup is only tested on Ubuntu 18.04 LTS.
 Do not run Pupil on a VM unless you know what you are doing.
-For setting up your dependencies on Ubuntu 17.10 or lower, take a loot at [the corresponding setup guide](./dependencies-ubuntu17.md).
+For setting up your dependencies on Ubuntu 17.10 or lower, take a look at [the corresponding setup guide](./dependencies-ubuntu17.md).

 Most of this works via **apt**!
 Just copy paste into the terminal and listen to your machine purr.